 - Strategic business planning and business strategy

-What is an e-commerce business plan?
+What is an ecommerce business plan?

 A business plan is best described as a roadmap from the current starting point to the goal.
 It includes all the possible ways to get your online store where you want it to be, sets deadlines, and covers potential issues.

-- Business concept: a short description of your product or service, its benefits, and customer profile.
+- Business concept: A short description of your product or service, its benefits, and customer profile.

-- Value chain position: your business’s place in the value chain.
+- Value chain position: Your business’s place in the value chain.

-- Calculating customer value: the estimated value of your product or service for the core audience.
+- Calculating customer value: The estimated value of your product or service for the core audience.

-- Revenue sources and cost drivers: sources of income and expenditure.
+- Revenue sources and cost drivers: Sources of income and expenditure.

 Strategic business planning and business strategy

-E-commerce business strategy is the art of thinking ahead and making informed decisions about where your business will go next.
+Ecommerce business strategy is the art of thinking ahead and making informed decisions about where your business will go next.
 It’s the science of figuring out how you can help your business get there.

 Strategic planning, on the other hand, is an activity that precedes business strategy.
-It’s a detailed process of analyzing the strengths, weaknesses, opportunities and threats that your e-commerce business faces or is likely to face.
+It’s a detailed process of analyzing the strengths, weaknesses, opportunities and threats that your ecommerce business faces or is likely to face.
 This helps you understand where your company is now and where it needs to get to next.

 |Strategic business planning

-|“We’re going to…”||“We want this to happen”
+|“We want this to happen”

-|You’re playing the role of the customer because it’s up to you how to organize everything (how much to offer, raw materials to buy, etc.).
+|It’s up to you how to organize everything (how much to offer, raw materials to buy, etc.).

-If you’re running a startup, your online store business plan will show how profitable your small business strategy is and how likely it’s to succeed.
+If you’re running a startup, your ecommerce business plan will show your potential partners how profitable your small business strategy is and how likely it is to succeed.
 When presenting your idea to future investors, you may use the most powerful and persuasive words.

 - Ideas evaluation.
 If you find it difficult to focus on one single idea in your head, a strict business plan could help you choose the most successful one and devote all your attention to it.

 - Deep research.
 You’ll need to find your target audience and research the industry market.
-Studying your competitors will help you analyze your strengths and weaknesses in order to improve and beat them in the long-run.
+Studying your competitors will help you analyze your strengths and weaknesses in order to improve and beat them in the long run.

-Which aspects to consider before creating your own business plan
+Which aspects to consider before creating your own business plan?

-A well-organized and researched business plan will serve as your virtual guidepost for launching your company, keeping you on track with your objectives, budgeting, and marketing strategies throughout the life of your e-commerce business.
+A well-organized and researched business plan will serve as your virtual guidepost for launching your company, keeping you on track with your objectives, budgeting, and marketing strategies throughout the life of your ecommerce business.

 The type of products you’re selling: